carolekoziol/recipes/docs/main_course/general_tao_chicken.md

 - 1 pound boneless chicken thighs, chopped into 1 inch pieces (breast chicken is fine as well.
 You can keep the skin on.)
 - 1 egg
-- 2 tablespoons soy sauce, divided (1 tbp for the marinade & 1 tbp for the sauce)
+- 2 tablespoons soy sauce, divided (1 tbsp for the marinade & 1 tbsp for the sauce)
 - 1 tablespoon tomato paste
 - 1 tablespoon rice vinegar
 - 1 teaspoon sesame oil